 If you do not fancy this change then you can click on a link at the top of the page that will take you back to the old site.

-I quite like that Find A Grave have taken these two initiatives in order to not lose its users.
+I quite like that Find A Grave has taken these two initiatives to not lose its users.

 Help & Support